 Finally, the one and only truly unique Cryptocurrency (IMO) will be…

 This should come as no surprise to you if you read my last article where I admitted I was an evangelist for the autonomous data network called SAFE.

 A future replacement for the current intermediary MaidSafeCoin (MAID) which is currently a Bitcoin derivative served by Omni.

 SafeCoin is the token mechanism used by the autonomous internet network called SAFE network.
 Developed by team Maidsafe in Scotland.

 SafeCoins act to incentivize network resources such as storage capacity.

 This incentive model is called farming, akin to Bitcoins mining only no specialized hardware or knowledge is required.
 Farming the network in return for SafeCoin will be possible on desktop computers, laptops, tablets, phones, and single board or single purpose computers.

 Generally speaking, SafeCoin can be described as the oil within the engine that is the SAFE network.
-Core and app developers can be rewarded in SafeCoins which creates a growing ecosystem in contrast to that of any other network.
+Core and app developers can be rewarded in SafeCoins which creates a growing ecosystem in contrast to any other network.

-SAFE unlike the current blockchain, DAG or dual systems will use unique identifiers for SafeCoins, essentially Maidsafe is designing the autonomous management system to treat SafeCoins like a unique bit of data.
+SAFE, unlike the current blockchain, DAG or dual systems will use unique identifiers for SafeCoins, essentially Maidsafe is designing the autonomous management system to treat SafeCoins like a unique bit of data.
 The approach is simple yet complex (there’s that warm and fuzzy feeling again).

 The name of a safecoin is 64 bytes long to allow it to be a network-addressable object.
 However, the name has a particular format: